Imidazole

-Imidazole (ImH) is an organic compound with the formula (CH)3(NH)N. It is a white or colourless solid that is soluble in water, producing a mildly alkaline solution.
+Imidazole (ImH) is an organic compound with the formula (CH)2NHCHN.
+It is a white or colourless solid that is soluble in water, producing a mildly alkaline solution.
 It can be classified as a heterocycle, specifically as a diazole.

 Many natural products, especially alkaloids, contain the imidazole ring.
 These imidazoles share the 1,3-C_{3}N_{2} ring but feature varied substituents.
 This ring system is present in important biological building blocks, such as histidine and the related hormone histamine.
 Many drugs contain an imidazole ring, such as certain antifungal drugs, the nitroimidazole series of antibiotics, and the sedative midazolam.

-When fused to a pyrimidine ring, it forms a purine, which is the most widely occurring nitrogen-containing heterocycle in nature.
+When fused to a pyrimidine ring, it forms purine, which is the most widely occurring nitrogen-containing heterocycle in nature.

 The name "imidazole" was coined in 1887 by the German chemist Arthur Rudolf Hantzsch (1857–1935).

 Structure and properties

 Imidazole is a planar 5-membered ring, that exists in two equivalent tautomeric forms because hydrogen can be bound to one or another nitrogen atom.
 Imidazole is a highly polar compound, as evidenced by its electric dipole moment of 3.67 D, and is highly soluble in water.
 The compound is classified as aromatic due to the presence of a planar ring containing 6 π-electrons (a pair of electrons from the protonated nitrogen atom and one from each of the remaining four atoms of the ring).
 Some resonance structures of imidazole are shown below: